Skip to main content

 • Name: A unique name for the configuration.

 • Issuer URL: Your OIDC provider’s identifier URL, such as https://your-domain.okta.com or https://accounts.google.com.
-CoreWeave uses this to verify that tokens were issued by your trusted identity provider and to fetch the provider’s JWKS for signature validation.
+CoreWeave uses this to verify that your trusted identity provider issued the tokens and to fetch the provider’s JWKS for signature validation.

-• Client ID (Audience): The client identifier that tokens must be intended for.
+• Client ID (Audience): The client identifier that tokens must target.
 CoreWeave validates that incoming tokens contain this value in their aud claim.

 • Description: A brief description of the configuration.

 Click Create to save the configuration.
-After creation, a Config ID is generated.
+After creation, CoreWeave generates a Config ID.
 You can view this ID on the Workload Federation page.
+At this point, CoreWeave can validate tokens from your IdP, but the WIF role doesn’t yet have permission to do anything.

 Step 3: Create organization access policies